CBI delivers Bollywood producer Bunty Walia in loan fraud case - ExBulletin

 The CBI said the FIR was filed in connection with embezzlement and criminal breach of trust by GS Entertainment Pvt.
 Ltd (GSEPI), and its director and promoter.

-GSEPI received sanctioned assistance of Foreign Currency Loan (FCL) of $2.35 million (then equivalent to Rs 1,000 lakh) and Rupee Term Loan (RTL) of Rs 495 lakh in June 2008 under the film funding scheme for the production of the Hindi film “Lamhaa” Rahul Dholakia stars Sanjay Dutt, Bipasha Basu and Kunal Kapoor in the main cast.
+GSEPI was assisted with a Foreign Currency Loan (FCL) of $2.35 million (then equivalent to Rs 1,000 lakh) and a Rupee Term Loan (RTL) of Rs 495 lakh in June 2008 under the film funding program for the production of Hindi film “Lamhaa”.
+Dholakia stars Sanjay Dutt, Bipasha Basu and Kunal Kapoor in the main cast.

 According to the original schedule, the film was to be released in May 2009.
 The film’s release was delayed due to a dispute between promoters and exhibitors starting in March 2009.